 Common Signs of Roof Damage Caused By Storms

-Most homeowners overlook storm damage because they don't always know what this damage looks like.
+Most homeowners overlook storm damage repair because they don't always know what this damage looks like.
 Here are the common types of damage you will find on your roof after a storm:

 Bent shingles.
 This is typically caused by high winds that get underneath asphalt shingles and bend them backward, resulting in wind damage to your roof that reduces shingle integrity and possible cracking.